devisle/advanced-react-cli/README.md

 - Installing Redux automatically generates a store folder containing boilerplate Redux code with instructions to get you started!
 - Installing Prop-Types automatically generates a file containing a sample code to get started!
 - Node-Sass and Styled-Components feature under StyledPackages section of the CLI
-- TypeScript and @types definitions for Node, React, React-Router, and Jest
+- TypeScript and @types definitions for Node, React, React-Router, React-Redux and Jest

 # FAQs

 1. How can I test this out?

-- Currently we are Beta testing the CLI.
+- We are continuously working on improving the CLI.
 If you'd like to try it out , Run the following command `npx advanced-react-cli` in your terminal.
 - We are still continuing to work on our [Development Checklist](https://github.com/devisle/advanced-react-cli/blob/master/docs/README.md).

 - Ensure you have git version control, and package manager - either npm (node package manager) or Yarn Installed.
 You may check if your system has them installed by running the following commands `git --version` and depending on your package manager of choice, run `npm --version` or `yarn --version`.
 If you don't have it installed, please visit: